In this Shopify launch checklist, we share the key steps you need to take before launching a brand new Shopify store.

 - discount codes can be used

-- shipping costs and tax rates are being applied correctly
+- shipping costs and tax rates are being applied correctly to orders

-- multi-currency features are working correctly and able to facilitate international sales
+- multi-currency features are working correctly and able to facilitate international sales in your store.

 Tip: if you are using Shopify Payments as your payment gateway, you can use its ‘test mode’ to check that credit card transactions are working.